isiak44/RasheedPBL/Project9/README.md

 ![yum-lvm2-db](images/yum-lvm2-db.png)

-The next step is to use the pvcreate utility to initialize the disk as physical volumes to be used by LVM.
+Next step is to use the pvcreate utility to initialize the disk as physical volumes to be used by LVM.

 ![pvcreate-db](images/pvcreate-db.png)